We all have a part to play to protect our planet.

 But don’t underestimate the effect of collective action – when we all pull together, we can move forward at a significant pace.

-From choosing public transport over your car, like Kathleen Harrison, senior associate director at Jacobs, to striving to buy ethically, like Josie Rothera, consultant trainer at PL Projects – it all counts.
+From choosing public transport over your car, like Kathleen Harrison, contract director at Jacobs, to striving to buy ethically, like Josie Rothera, a director at PL Projects – it all counts.

-Josie, a member of the Yorkshire Rewilding Network who can often be found planting trees, highlights the importance of sharing what you do.
+Josie, who can often be found planting trees, highlights the importance of sharing what you do.

 She says: “I ensure that my actions are visible to my network and to my own family, especially my young children.
 Although at times they’re able to educate me on sustainable behaviours!”